Skip to main content

 Fieldwork and Research Opportunities

 The SLU Mathematics and Computer Science Club gives students interested in mathematics and computer science a chance to explore relevant topics outside of the classroom.
-The club holds weekly meetings that bring students and faculty together for a wide range of activities, including mathematical puzzles, integration bees, game beta testing and career-focused presentations by industry experts.
+The club holds weekly meetings that bring students and faculty together for various activities, including mathematical puzzles, integration bees, game beta testing and career-focused presentations by industry experts.

 Careers